 Many modern hearing aids connect to an app, such as the Miracle-Ear App

-, that allows you to control certain aspects of your hearing aid through your smartphone.
-This allows you to do such things like adjust the volume or switch between personal hearing programs.
+, which allows you to control certain aspects of your hearing aid through your smartphone.
+This lets you do things like adjust the volume or switch between personal hearing programs.

 The integrated motion sensor

-focuses resources on the frequencies where human speech usually occur.
+focuses resources on the frequencies where human speech usually occurs.
 This allows your hearing aid to isolate someone speaking to you and more clearly amplify the conversation.

 Extended bandwidth is an enhanced sound processing feature that covers a wider range of frequencies than normal.